CtrlAltDelight/word-doc-replacer/README.md

 {Sender|Uncle Ben}
 ```

-This way, Uncle Ben can use this formatted document to make personalized messages to many young force sensitives and just switch out the key components of the message.
+This way, Uncle Ben can use this formatted document to make personalized messages to many young force sensitives and just switch out the key components of the message when necessary.

 ## TODO

 This project is still in development.
 Here are some things I plan to add:

 - [ ] Add support for more file types like .pages, .txt, .pdf, etc.
-- [ ] Add support for more complex mail merge codes like loops and conditionals
+- [ ] Add support for more complex mail merge codes, such as loops and conditionals
 - [ ] Make the GUI more user-friendly (add tooltips, better error messagest, etc.)
 - [ ] Arrange the GUI elements in a more satisfying way
 - [ ] Add a progress bar for long documents